Peter Burrows: Early life

 Burrows was born in Derby to Alfried and Eileen Burrows.
-He worked as a Nursing Assistant at Derbyshire Royal Infirmary from 1973–1976.
+He worked as a Nursing Assistant at Derbyshire Royal Infirmary from 1973 to 1976.
 From 1976, he was a civil servant, a clerical officer in the Department of Health and Social Security, until 1980, during which year he was awarded his BTh by the University of Southampton (as an external candidate).

 Ordained ministry

 Burrows then studied for the Anglican ministry at Sarum and Wells Theological College, graduating and being ordained deacon in 1983.
 He then served his four-year title post as assistant curate at Baildon, one year into which he was ordained a priest.
 Burrows' first incumbency was as rector at Broughton Astley from 1987, during which time he was also Rural Dean of Guthlaxton First Deanery from 1994.
 His benefice was expanded in 1993 and he became team rector at Broughton Astley and Croft with Stoney Stanton.

 In 1997, he became Director of Ordinands, and in 1998 an honorary Canon of Leicester Cathedral.
-In 2000, he left his incumbency to become Parish Development Officer in the Diocese of Leicester and in 2002 he became, additionally, Deputy Director of Ministry.
+In 2000, he left his incumbency to become Parish Development Officer in the Diocese of Leicester and in 2002 he became, additionally, deputy director of Ministry.
 In 2003, he vacated all of these roles to become Director of Ministry until 2005.
 He has also been an Inspector of Theological Colleges and has chaired Vocations and Ministry Committee.

 In 2005, Burrows was appointed Archdeacon of Leeds (in the Diocese of Ripon and Leeds), where he chaired the Diocesan Ministry and Training Development Group.
 While in Leeds, he influenced the creation of three new Pioneer posts and an urban "Fresh Expression".
 He has also been a long-serving member of the General Synod and a Bishops' Adviser for Selection and Training.